learnbin.net nav logo

 First, the analyte interacts with the stationary phase.
 Depending on the interaction, molecules of the analyte will retain the stationary phase.
 If the interaction between the analyte and stationary phase is weaker, molecules will quickly move with the mobile phase.

-The components which are more soluble in the stationary phase interact strongly with the stationary phase and elute later.
-The components which are comparatively less soluble will elute faster.
+The components that are more soluble in the stationary phase interact strongly with the stationary phase and elute later.
+The components that are comparatively less soluble will elute faster.
 The separation of those components depends on the interaction with the partition coefficient between the stationary phase and the analyte.

 Derivatization method (Indirect method)